cakebake/markdown-themeable-pdf/README.md

 #### Page breaks

-You can start any time a new page with typing Snippet/Shortcode `page-break` in your markdown editor.
+You can start any time a new PDF page with typing Snippet/Shortcode `page-break` in your markdown editor.
+So you can prevent such ugly breaks in lists or other contiguous areas.

 #### Custom CSS